LCC-CIT/CIS195-CourseMaterials/LessonPlans/CIS195-LP-W02-D2A-AbsoluteAndRelativeLinks.md

 #### Linking to a page in a parent folder

-You use two dots and a slash to specify going up one level in a path: `../` For example, I could put a link in the Chennai web page to the SouthIndia web page like this:
+You use two dots and a slash to specify going up one level in a path: `../` For example, you could put a link in the Chennai web page to the SouthIndia web page like this:

 ```html
 <a href="../index.html">South India</a>